-In this manuscript, we present a novel end-to-end workflow for nontargeted $GC \times GC$ -MS exploratory data analysis by signal processing and with statistical learning algorithms.
+In this manuscript, we presented a novel end-to-end workflow for non-targeted GC×GC-MS exploratory data analysis by signal processing and with statistical learning algorithms.
 The currently available functions for signal processing in the RGCxGC package are compiled with baseline correction, smoothing, two-dimensional peak alignment.
 While for statistical learning, the multiway principal component analysis was implemented for unsupervised classification and partial least squares discriminant analysis was tested.
 Furthermore, we provide a generic manner to connect with other libraries in order to provide a wide spectrum of possible classification algorithms, such as linear discriminant analysis, artificial neuronal networks.
 The presented software showed to be capable to process a considerable amount of data (> 1 GB).
-Also, the longest required time for the desired routine to be performed was less than 2 h.
+Also, the longest required time for the desired routine to be performed was less than 2 hours.
 This is an advantage for large-scale experiments, such as metabolomics studies, to overcome the bottleneck of data analysis.
 On the other hand, the characteristic of free open source implementation could help with research reproducibility and reduce the dependence of private license depending software.
 Our approach was successfully tested in two published datasets and one in-house dataset.
 The key benefit of this implementation is to avoid multiple software in non-target studies.
 In addition, the software is continuously checked and maintained by package developers and CRAN team, in order to ensure long term user availability and avoid obsolescence.
-The proposed library, as well as a detailed user manual and a complete tutorial, is freely available and can be found at https://cran.r-project.org/web/packages/RGCxGC/index.html. mmc1.docx mmc2.xlsx mmc3.xlsx mmc4.xlsx
+The proposed library, as well as a detailed user manual and a complete tutorial, is freely available and can be found at https://cran.r-project.org/web/packages/RGCxGC/index.html.